ibanity/ibanity-elixir/README.md

 The Ibanity Elixir Library provides convenient wrappers around the Ibanity API.
 The object attributes are dynamically defined based on the API response, supporting minor API changes seamlessly.

-## !!!
-Disclaimer !!!

-This library is under **heavy** development and should be considered *alpha* state; its API is unstable and can be changed at any time without any notice.
-It is therefore not yet ready for production !

 ## Documentation

 Visit our [API docs](https://documentation.ibanity.com/api).